shlomiassaf/ngx-modialog/QUICKTHROUGH.md

 ```

 This is a demonstration of opening a modal using a drop in.
-There are 3 drop in's:
+There are 3 drop ins:
   * Alert
   * Prompt
   * Confirm

 This is true for every plugin, however some might not implement all of them, the built in plugins support all 3 drop ins.
-Plugins will probably implement different API for drop in's, here is an example for VEX:
+Plugins will probably implement different API for drop ins, here is an example for VEX:

 ```ts
 import {Component, ViewContainerRef} from '@angular/core';